planctus/europa/README.md

 * `drush en dt_test_content` will enable the "dummy content" feature that install preconfigured entities for you to test with.

+### Common platform deploy package storage

+To avoid the need to download the deploy-package-*.tar.gz multiple times when used in different instances, optionally you can set up a symlink to a common storage folder.

+Ideally you could point this symlink to the folder that is synced with the Google Drive folder where these files are kept.
+Like this new version will also be immediately uploaded and shared with the whole team.

+You can set this up by defining your folder in the `platform.package.storage` in your `build.properties.local`

 ### Peer reviewing

 To enhance our peer reviewing, we have implied a few rules: